antmicro/renode-beagle-v/README.md

 ## Automatic testing of the simulation

-You can also run an automated robot test:
+You can also run an automated [robot](https://robotframework.org/) test:

-    renode-test beagelv.robot
+    renode-test beaglev.robot

-As a result you should see the following result:
+You should see the following result:

     Preparing suites
     Started Renode instance on port 9999; pid 3238544